-Portland, Oregon doesn’t have a winter, it has a rainy season, and it comes in like a lion–a smelly, dripping, flat-furred lion.
-We go from “Have you noticed a nip in the air?” to “Damnit, I left the car windows open!” in the space of a week.
+Portland, Oregon doesn’t have a winter, it has a seven-month-long rainy season, and it comes in like a lion…a smelly, dripping, flat-furred lion.
+We go from “Is there a nip in the air?” to “Damnit, I left the car windows open!” in the space of a week.
 Mother Nature wears one of those daisies on her lapel that squirts water.

 As a polar mammal, I become positively ebullient below 60 degrees so I take the rain that comes with it in stride.
 I can layer winter clothes with the best of them and if that includes waterproof gear, so be it.
-But humidity, that’s a whole ‘nother bottle of Xanax.
+But humidity is a whole ‘nother bottle of Xanax.
 I don’t like sticking to the air.

 The frogs’ sliminess attached them handily to everything they aimed at, they were like little brown suction cup missiles.
-There was some kind of suction keeping my t-shirt pressed to my back.
+There was some kind of suction keeping my t-shirt connected to my back.

-A garter snake with electric blue racing stripes running down both sides posed on some willow branches nearby in a tightly wrapped coil, but he slid away before I could lean in for a photo.
-I was pretty sure I was sweating from my eyebrows now.
+A garter snake with electric blue racing stripes running down both sides posed on a willow branch nearby in a tightly wrapped coil, but he slid away a nanosecond before I could hit the shutter on my camera.
+It’s like they know.

-When I passed into an open area, a gliding Red-tailed hawk screamed the moment he was directly ten feet overhead.
+When I passed into an open area, a gliding Red-tailed hawk screamed directly overhead.
 He was gorgeous.
 He did loop-de-loops around the tops of golden alders and orange oaks, looking for snack food.
-I was at my melting point now, there was some kind of sauce lubricating the inside of my elbows.

-I realized I had just witnessed the entire food chain of Sauvie Island in less than a mile.
+It hit me that I had just witnessed the entire food chain of Sauvie Island in less than a mile.
 The frogs were afraid of the snake which was afraid of the hawk which was afraid of me.
 I was just afraid I’d need a spatula to peel my pants away from my body later.The wooden duck blind at Virginia Lake revealed zero ducks and just as much water.
 2015 was an effin’ hot summer, it dried everything up.
-The only moisture now on the island was coming out of the clouds.
+The only moisture now on the island was squeezing out of the air.
 And my palms.I sat on a little bridge spanning an empty creek and hoped the slight breeze would dry a few things out, like everything I owned.
 The dew point was so high, the glass on my binoculars fogged up.
 If a sudden cloudburst drenched me to my core at this very moment I’m not sure I would have noticed.

-I made it back to the truck with a lot of shuffling and whining, guzzled down every last ounce of water I had with me, and drove straight home to the relief of a steaming shower and a small glass of port.
-Okay, a large glass of port.
+I made it back to my vehicle with a lot of shuffling and muttering, guzzled down every last ounce of water I had with me, and drove straight home to the relief of a long shower and a short glass of port.
+Okay, a tall glass of port.

 October 29, 2015